 Walt Disney World Changes For 2020

 At present time, all four of the Walt Disney World theme parks (the Magic Kingdom, Epcot, Animal Kingdom, and Disney’s Hollywood Studios) and Disney Springs are open.
 Not all of the resorts are open to guests, however.
 Guests will need to purchase tickets in advance, and then utilize the Disney Park Pass Reservation system.

 With this system, you’ll select the Disney theme park that you plan to go to each day and make a reservation.
-Park hopping is currently not offered, so you’ll need to pick one park per day to visit.
+Initially, park hopping wasn’t offered, but it is set to return 1/1/21.

 Currently, guests staying at a Disney resort hotel can make park reservations for each day of their trip.
 Ticket holders can make a reservation for each valid day of tickets they hold, and annual passholders can make reservations for three days.
 If however, the annual passholder is staying at a Disney hotel, they can make park reservations for each day of their stay.

 Here’s where you’ll need to go to make a park reservation.
 Do this before proceeding with planning your trip.